5 Sneaky Ways To Cut Your Household Bills in Half

 Families who want to save on utility bills should “consider sealing air leaks around doors and windows.
 Damaged caulk and weatherstripping can allow cold or warm air to escape,” said Carter Seuthe, CEO of Credit Summit Consolidation.
 These issues left unhandled could result in a higher energy bill.

-Weatherstripping or sealing is inexpensive and will save you 5%-10% on your energy bill, according to the U.S. Department of Energy.
-A simple solution could result in significant savings.
-Added bonus, you’ll not only be saving on your monthly bills, but you’ll also be one step closer to saving the planet.
+Weatherstripping or sealing is inexpensive and can save you more than 20% on your heating and cooling bills, according to the U.S. Department of Energy.
+It’s a simple solution that could result in significant savings.
+As an added bonus, you’ll not only be saving on your monthly bills, but you’ll also be one step closer to saving the planet.
 Other ways to save on your utilities include investing in smart appliances and unplugging stuff that is not in use.

 Consider Debt Consolidation